hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 kept alive because it is in the list anyway.

 For PyPy this is a challenge: thanks to `list strategies`_, often lists are represented in a compact way.
-A list containing only integers is stored as a C array of ``long``.
+For example, a list containing only integers is stored as a C array of ``long``.
 How to implement ``PyList_GetItem``?
 We cannot simply create a ``PyObject*`` on the fly, because the caller will never decref it and it will result in a memory leak.

 The current solution is very inefficient.
 The first time we do a ``PyList_GetItem``, we convert_ the **whole** list to a list of